-Summer vacation -- teens know it's the start of fun and freedom from homework!
-But now that school is out, teenagers have more downtime than they do in any other season -- which means they run a higher risk of falling into the wrong pastimes.
+Schools out!
+Teens know that last bell prior to summer break means the beginning of a welcome respite from hectic school schedules and homework.
+But when school is out teens and tweens have more downtime than they do during any other season … which means they run a higher risk of falling into the wrong pastimes.

-According to a recent Substance Abuse & Mental Health Services Administration (SAMHSA) report, each day in June and July, approximately 5,800 teens try marijuana for the first time.
-But the troubles don't stop there -- incidences of first-time cigarette or alcohol use for underage kids also spike in the summer months.
+According to a Substance Abuse & Mental Health Services Administration (SAMHSA) report, each day in June and July, approximately 5,800 teens try marijuana for the first time.
+But the troubles don't stop there—incidences of first-time cigarette or alcohol use for underage kids also spike in the summer months.

-This reality may make you want to lock up your teen forever, but keep in mind not every child travels down the road of trouble.
+Although that may seem scary, keep in mind not every child travels down the road of trouble.
 Even though it's impossible to monitor your teenager every hour of the day, there are some things parents can do to make a difference in a teen's decision to stay drug-free.
-After all, two-thirds of youth ages 13-17 say that upsetting their parents or losing the respect of family and friends is one of the main reasons why they don't use drugs.
+After all, two-thirds of youth ages 13-17 say that upsetting their parents or losing the respect of family and friends is one of the main reasons they don't use drugs.

 One way of steering your child clear of illegal substances is to talk to her about the risks involved in using drugs and alcohol.
 Explain the harm drugs can do to your child's physical and mental health, social life, and learning ability.
 Kids who learn about the dangers of drug abuse from their parents or caregivers are about 36 percent less likely to smoke marijuana, 50 percent less likely to use inhalants, 56 percent less likely to use cocaine, and 65 percent less likely to use LSD than kids who don't.

 And even if your teen has a job and makes a disposable income of his own, find out how he's spending the money.
 Also ask questions about what type of work environment he's in and with whom he's working.